yanxx297/fast-pokeemu/README.md

 This section is useful if you want to rerun all the tests by yourself, or build your own tool on top of Fast PokeEMU.

 #### Instruction exploring
-This step collect a list of x86 instructions by combining symbolic and concolic execution of Bochs, and randomly select one instruction from each mnemonic.
+In this step, we collect a list of x86 instructions by symbolic execution of Bochs, and randomly select one instruction from each mnemonic.
-The output is 1078 instructions, each of which stands for a instruction variation defined in Bochs.
+The output is a set of instructions (1078 in total), each of which stands for a instruction variation defined in Bochs.
 For more details, check section 3.2 of the [PokeEMU paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.225.5080&rep=rep1&type=pdf)

 The first step is to explore the instruction decoder of Bochs symbolically.